Knowth Stone Age Passage Tomb

-Knowth is a Stone Age Passage Tomb in the Boyne Valley and with
+Knowth is a Stone Age Passage Tomb in the Boyne Valley and together with

 Brú na Bóinne UNESCO World Heritage Site.
 Knowth is the largest passage tomb of the Brú na Bóinne